This question originally appeared on Quora.

 Answer by Dylan Hafertepen:

-I’m a hobbyist bodybuilder, and while I don’t consider myself very large (please see: ), that’s how most people describe me.
+I’m a hobbyist bodybuilder, and while I don’t consider myself very large (please see: What does it feel like to have body dysmorphic disorder?), that’s how most people describe me.
 I started bodybuilding at 140 pounds and have been as big as 260 pounds:

 Finding things that fit is very difficult.

 An XXL dress shirt will almost fit me.
 The arms are always too tight, shoulders too close, the collar will barely fit my 21-inch neck … and at this size, the shirt is designed for someone with a 50-inch waist, not my 32-inch one.
 I either have to get my dress clothes taken in by my tailor or custom made.

 Casual clothes are much easier, though I hate this trend of “skinny pants.”
 My selection is limited to cargo, baggy, loose fit, and anything with 3 percent lycra in the fabric blend.